Jordan Springs - Llandilo

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Jordan Springs-Llandilo has 57 active public transport stops, operating a mix of bus services.
-These stops are serviced by 48 individual routes, collectively providing 562 weekly passenger trips.
-Transport accessibility is rated as good, with residents typically located 202 meters from the nearest transport stop.
+The analysis shows 57 active public transport stops operating within Jordan Springs - Llandilo.
+These are served by a mix of buses on 48 individual routes, providing a total of 562 weekly passenger trips.
+The accessibility is rated good, with residents typically located 202 meters from the nearest stop.

 Frequently Asked Questions - Transport